 What Sets Us Apart

-Our level of experience allows us to accept high-risk transplant candidates who might be turned down at other centers because of certain preexisting comorbitities.
-Our program also specializes in the use of extended-criteria deceased donors, offering transplant candidates liver grafts that might otherwise not be available.
+Our level of experience allows us to accept high-risk transplant medical and surgical candidates who might otherwise be turned down at other centers because of certain pre-existing conditions.
+Our program philosophy revolves around patient-centered care and satisfaction.
+We also have the ability to use organs from extended criteria donors, offering our transplant candidates a better chance of being transplanted and consequently obtain a new life.